Palladium02/hephaestus/docs/routing.md

 Queryparameter are another way to pass data to the server.
 These parameters will be parsed by the server and the values will be available to you.
+The queryparameter are available through the `.query` property on the request object.